conner991/The-Mountain/README.md

 # The Mountain

-UNR CS 425 and 426 Senior Project
+A UNR CS 425 and 426 Senior Project

 ## NOTE FOR GRADING (Hey Vinh :)